UltraEngine/Documentation/CPP/Mesh_Finalize.md

 # Mesh::Finalize

-This method is used to submit a mesh to the renderer.
+This method submits the mesh to the renderer and updates its bounding box.

 ## Syntax